EASS-HIT-PART-A-2025-CLASS-VIII/fastapi-movies/README.md

 ```

 ✅ **What’s tested:**

 - `POST /movies` — verifies that a new movie can be created successfully
 - `GET /movies` — checks that the list of movies is returned correctly
+- `PUT /movies/{id}` — ensures that an existing movie can be updated
+- `DELETE /movies/{id}` — confirms that a movie can be deleted successfully

-Each test sends real requests to the API and asserts that the response codes and data match expectations.
+Each test sends real requests to the API and asserts that the response status codes and returned data match expectations.
-You can view detailed results in the terminal after running the command.
+Detailed results are displayed directly in the terminal after running the command.